Fudan-iGEM/2025-wiki/pages/education.md

 > When iGEM meets Education

-Date：From April to May ，2025
+Date: From April to May ，2025

-Organizers：Huizhen Du，Yue Yue
+Organizers: Huizhen Du，Yue Yue

 **Overview**